khushalbhavsar/EC2-Jenkins-Deployment/README.md

 # EC2 + Jenkins (Terraform + Docker) — Quick Start

-This repository contains Terraform configuration and helper scripts to provision an EC2 instance and run Jenkins (either via the OS package or Docker).
+This repository contains Terraform configuration and helper scripts to provision an EC2 instance and run Jenkins (either via Docker or the native package).
 The instructions below provide a concise, step-by-step workflow: prerequisites, deploy (Terraform + script), optional Docker-based Jenkins, access, and cleanup.

-Repo contents (important files)
+## Repo contents (important files)

 * `main.tf`, `variables.tf`, `outputs.tf` — Terraform configuration for EC2 and related resources
 * `deploy.sh` — helper script to finalize deployment on the instance (bootstrap)